 Down at the shore of Robin Hood’s Bay, boats are still drawn up on the rocks of Landing Scar, a reminder of the village’s smuggling days.

-In 1800, everyone who lived in Bay Town, as it’s known locally, was said to be involved in this illegal transportation of goods.
+In 1800, everyone who lived in Bay Town, as it is known locally, was said to be involved in this illegal transportation of goods.
 The villagers linked their cellars up the steep slope so that contraband, received at the shore, could be passed underground to the cliff top, unbeknown to Bay Town’s customs officers.

 Take a winter walk through the surrounding North York Moors countryside.
-A four-mile circular route heads south from the Station Car Park on the hilltop above the village (visitors’ cars are not allowed in the narrow streets).
+A three-mile circular route heads south from the Station Car Park on the hilltop above the village (visitors’ cars are not allowed in the narrow streets).

 Haddon Hall, Derbyshire